Direct mapping of tidal deformability to the iso-scalar and iso-vector nuclear matter parameters: Summary

 \section{Summary}

-We have performed a detailed statistical analysis to isolate the important nuclear matter parameters which predominantly contribute to the values of tidal deformability (Fig.~\ref{fig1} and Fig.~\ref{fig2}) of a neutron star.
-The iso-scalar parameters K$_0$, Q$_{0}$ and iso-vector ones L$_0$ and K$_{sym0}$ are found to be most important.
+We performed an extensive analysis aimed at identifying the key nuclear matter parameters that primarily influence the tidal deformability values of neutron stars.
+Among these parameters, both the iso-scalar parameters K$_0$ and Q$_0$, as well as the iso-vector parameters L$_0$ and K$_{\rm sym0}$, emerged as the most significant contributors.
 We fit the values of tidal deformabilities obtained by solving the TOV equations to the linear and quadratic functions of these nuclear matter parameters.
-These functions are confronted with the tidal deformability obtained by solving the TOV equations for the EoSs constructed by varying all the nuclear matter parameters.
-The deviations of the predictions for our functions of tidal deformability are within $\sim 10\%$ which reduced significantly once EoS for the low density PNM is constrained from the N$^3$LO chiral effective field theory.
-We have mapped the values of tidal deformability to the nuclear matter parameters for their rapid estimation without recourse to the computationally expensive solution of TOV equations.
-Our method can be extended to any other EoS models.
-This will enable us to perform an efficient Bayesian statistical inference of the relevant NMPs directly from astrophysical observations.
-The efforts to further improve the relation of tidal deformabilty with the nuclear matter parameters are underway.
+To validate these functions, we compared them with the tidal deformability values obtained from TOV equations applied to equations of state constructed with varying all the nuclear matter parameters.
+Our analysis showed that the predictions for $\Lambda_{q_4+l_5}$ deviate within 10$\%$ from the $\Lambda_{TOV}$ for EoSs constrained by the N$^3$LO $\chi$EFT.
+We established a direct mapping between tidal deformability values and nuclear matter parameters, enabling quick estimations without recourse to the solution of TOV equations.
+Importantly, this approach can be extended to various other EoS models and neutron star observables.
+Consequently, it will facilitate efficient Bayesian statistical inference of relevant nuclear matter parameters directly from astrophysical observations.
+The efforts to further improve the relation of tidal deformability with the nuclear matter parameters are underway.